ATProtocol-Community/atprotocommunitywiki/working-groups/atgeo/experiments.md

 * Listing your markers
 * Deleting your markers

-* Making "maps" which are collections of pins (e.g. Places that serve great Lahksa in Vancouver, Places I took Pictures Last Week, etc)
+* Making "maps" which are collections of markers (e.g. Places that serve great Lahksa in Vancouver, Places I took Pictures Last Week, etc)
 	* we may need to do this as a complete example / purpose --> make markers of things and collect them on a map

 ### Creating a New Pin